bluetigeresw/SpigotUpdateScript/README.md

 # SpigotUpdateScript
 Bash script to update spigot plugins.
+(Work in progress)